Staff Profile

 1995: Joint First Prize, SPAB Philip Webb Award

-My teaching has ranged across the discipline of architecture from design studio to history, theory and technology.
-Most recently, I led the final year of the MArch programme in Newcastle and contributed numerous lectures to modules at undergraduate and postgraduate levels.
-I supervise seven PhD students.
+My teaching has ranged across the discipline of architecture from design studio to history, theory and technology, and across all levels of study.
+I am currently co-ordinator of Stage 5 of the MArch programme in Newcastle, run the MArch module 'Tools for Thinking about Architecture', and co-lead a dissertation elective in BA Architecture.
+I also contribute to various modules at undergraduate and postgraduate levels.
+I currently supervise seven PhD students.

 - Austin S, Sharr A. The University of Nonstop Society: Campus Planning, Lounge Space, and Incessant Productivity.
 Architecture and Culture 2021, 9(1), 69-97.